 Zaleplon (Sonata® and generic) is a hypnotic with a chemical structure unrelated to benzodiazepines, barbiturates, or other drugs.
-Here is basic information about this medication.

 FDA-approved indications

-Short-term treatment of insomnia (decreases sleep latency)
+Short-term treatment of insomnia (decreases sleep latency).

-Dosage
+Dosage and administration

-Maximum: 20 mg once daily at bedtime
+Maximum dose: 20 mg once daily at bedtime

 Special considerations

-5 mg once daily at bedtime
+a) Low weight: 5 mg once daily at bedtime

 c) Mild to moderate hepatic impairment: 5 mg once daily at bedtime

-d) Severe hepatic impairment: not recommended
+d) Severe hepatic impairment: Not recommended

 Dosage forms and strengths